 While courses may be transferred from other graduate institutions, grade point averages are determined only based on courses completed at VUSC.

 Grade Reports

-All students officially enrolled in upper division or graduate courses will receive a grade report via mail at the end of each semester.
+All students officially enrolled in courses will receive a grade report via mail at the end of each semester.
 Students are responsible for reviewing contents of grade reports for accuracy.

 Incomplete Work